 Karski twice infiltrated the Warsaw Ghetto and posing as a guard at the Izbica transit camp, where he witnessed Jews being herded on to trains bound for death camps.
 He urgently reported what he witnessed to British Foreign Secretary Anthony Eden, to US President Franklin Roosevelt, and US Supreme Court Justice Felix Frankfurter, all of whom failed to act.

-Following the play, there will be a short discussion and live Q&A with director Derek Goldman, actor David Strathairn, politician and human rights expert Baroness Arminka Helic, BBC journalist and Special Correspondent Razia Iqbal and Professor Penny Green, Head of Queen Mary’s School of Law and expert on genocide and state crime.
+Following the play, there will be a short discussion and live Q&A with director Derek Goldman, actor David Strathairn, politician and human rights expert Baroness Arminka Helic, BBC journalist and Special Correspondent Razia Iqbal and Professor Penny Green, Director of the International State Crime Initiative and expert on genocide.

 The production will take place at the People’s Palace at 19:30 on Monday 27 January to coincide with Holocaust Memorial Day and the 75th Anniversary of the Liberation of Auschwitz.